mygethub-99/linuxservercode/README.md

 exportRest will allow the user to export the Restaurant table to excel from the sqlalchemy db.

-customExport give the coder the option to control the scope of the export.
+customExport gives the coder the option to control the scope of the export.